-With the use of mouth guards, Dr. Gage at True North Orthodontics want to protect the smiles of everyone in Calgary.
+With the use of mouth guards, the True North Orthodontics Team want to protect the smiles of everyone in Calgary.
 If you or your child are involved in sports, visit us today and help protect your smile.

 Why might I need a mouth guard?